Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 What is a work permit in the Czech Republic?

-A work permit, also known as a work visa, is an official document issued by the Czech government.
-It enables foreign nationals to engage in legal employment within the Czech Republic for a specified duration.
-Upon expiration, individuals must either renew their work permit or return to their home country.
+A work permit is an official document issued by the Czech government.
+It enables foreign nationals to live and engage in legal employment within the Czech Republic for a specified duration.
+Upon expiration, individuals must either renew their work visa or return to their home country.
 This document is essential for foreign workers to ensure their lawful employment status in the Czech Republic.

 Who needs a work visa in the Czech Republic?